bitue/task-record/README.md

 # Technologies Used :Python
 ## Description
-## TaskMangement using python .
-Used class and methods to organize a task of user \n
+## TaskMangement using python  </br>
+.
+Used class and methods to organize a task of user </br>
 • User can creat new task and it will have task created time.
-User can update the task anytime \n
+User can update the task anytime  </br>
-• User can complete the task and it will be not available after completation \n
+• User can complete the task and it will be not available after completation  </br>
-• User can see all task, completed tasks,uncomplted tasks.
+• User can see all task, completed tasks,uncomplted tasks.  </br>

 ## cli view